browserstack/node-appium-app-browserstack/README.md

 ### Install the dependencies

-Install the dependencies using the following command :
+To install the dependencies switch to `android/` or `ios/` folder and run the following command :

 ```
 npm install